 If you have any bent toward perfectionism, you may find it difficult to move past this stage to the daunting next step of actually getting started.
-But move you must if you want to actually see your dreams become reality.
+But move you must if you want to see your dreams become a reality.
+It does not help you to learn about homesteading if you do not use that knowledge.
 Accept the fact that you will make mistakes—they are part of the learning process.

 Once you have a plan and a rough idea of what is required to launch your country living project, it is time to act.